texttechnologylab/textimager-uima/README.md

 # textimager-uima
-Software components for natural language processing (NLP), based on the Apache UIMA framework and DKPro.
+Software components for natural language processing, based on the Apache UIMA framework and DKPro.